aiven/devportal/docs/tools/cli/service/connection-info.rst

   * - ``--route``
     - The type of route to use to connect to the service.
 Possible values are ``dynamic``, ``privatelink`` and ``public``
   * - ``--privatelink-connection-id``
-    - The Id of the privatelink to use
+    - The ID of the privatelink to use
   * - ``--kafka-authentication-method``
     - The Aiven for Apache Kafka® authentication method.
 Possible values are ``certificate`` and ``sasl``
   * - ``--username``